buddha-buktare/Calendar-App/README.md

 # Calendar-App

-This is a simple Android application that mimics the behaviour of the Calendar
+This is a simple Android application that mimics the behaviour of the Calendar.
+You can create, store and delete task for each day.
+The created tasks of each day will be shown seperately in form of the list.
+You also get the feature "Go To Today".
+Here you can navigate to Today from any date you are currently in.

 ## Features